Serpens Establishment, Ophiuchus

 Talib stared.
 “Was that a joke?”

-They reached the city level ten minutes later.
+They reached the street level ten minutes later.

 “Well, it’s getting late,” Talib said from beside him as he rubbed his chin.
-“We should check in at an inn for the night.
+“We should stop at an inn for the night.
 You—”

 Before Talib could finish, a small body collided into the man’s own with such force that it knocked his hat clean off.
 The offender was a teary-eyed child.
 A boy.
 A distinctive scar ran diagonally across the boy’s face.